zbalkan/slmgr-ps/README.md

 - You can provide an array of computer names, and it is up to you how you get them.
 It's just PowerShell.
 - It works on PowerShell version 5.0 and above.
 It means PowerShell 7.0 is ok, too.
 - It uses WinRM for remote computers.
-Check if remote computers are accessible over WinRM.
+Ensure that remote computers are accessible over WinRM.
-- It includes a list of KMS keys, so that you don't have to for most of them.
-It covers some of the versions though, not all of them.
+- It includes a list of KMS keys, so that you don't have to for most of them -not all.
-- It works even if you disabled `cscript` and `wscript` - it's PowerShell!
+- It works even if you disabled WSH, therefore, `cscript` and `wscript` - it's PowerShell!
 - The code is documented and readable, so that you can improve according to your needs.

 ## Usage